damianmoore/skylark-server/README.md

 ### Docker

-Docker is the quickest way to get the server up and running.
+Docker compose is the quickest way to get the server up and running.
 This will launch the server on [http://localhost:8000](http://localhost:8000).

 ```shell
 docker run -p 8000:80 damianmoore/skylark-server:latest